 I searched all over Kuala Lumpur for a good Nasi Lemak, some were good and some not so good.

 After checking on Google I came across Angie’s recipe on Youtube.
+This video is a collaboration with Angie from Huang Kitchen in Malaysia.

 Being a fellow Youtuber I contacted her and she very kindly invited me to her kitchen to learn how to make a true Malay Nasi Lemak.